 Go Team Mom.
 You see her everywhere—at the ballpark, soccer field, in the gym during basketball or volleyball season.
 Her kids do it all.
 She has spent a small fortune on Thirty-One bags, which offer plenty of space for extra ice packs, Band-aids and snacks.
 She hands out goodie bags and reserves hotel room blocks for every out-of-town tournament.
 And you admire her for the cunning way she sneaks wine into the park by hiding it in a sunscreen bottle.
 She cheers loudly for every player and always keeps it positive.
 She makes our kids feel like winners and keeps the fun in youth sports.

 Us moms are a complex bunch so, chances are, your favorites may be a mix of a few of these personalities.
 But one thing’s for sure—having these ladies in your life is a wild, wonderful and wacky gift.
-This Thanksgiving, tell your tribe how thankful you are for all the things.
+Tell your tribe how thankful you are for all the things.
 Because this journey called motherhood just wouldn’t be the same without them.